 Try GemPages to create pages faster and smarter with AI-powered feature.

 Exclusively for users making any first payment from Oct 1st to Dec 31st 2023, UTC.

 Subscribe and you'll be the first to know about Shopify news, profitable store ideas, helpful guides, product updates, and more.

 Creating an online store on Shopify is a powerful first step to making money online, but your products need to be listed on Shopify (that's where your very first sale happens).

-From your Shopify admin dashboard, click Products and then click Add product.
+From your Shopify admin dashboard, click Products > Add product.
 This will take you to a window where you need to provide essential information about your product.

 Please note that you don't need to enter every product detail.
 You can fill in the most crucial ones first, and add more information as you go.

 At this step, give your product a name and write a detailed description.